Angels, Mermaids, & Ballerinas: What do these 3 things have in common?

 Compositing Workshop Day 1: Photography & Photoshop Concepts and 2 Model Shoots

-We wrapped up our super productive day just around dusk and all went back to rest and prepare for day two.
+We wrapped up our super productive day just around dusk, and all went back to rest and prepare for day two.

 Compositing Workshop Day 2: Editing, Compositing, and Mermaid Photoshoot

 The main focus of day 2 was compositing and editing.
-We started off the morning culling images and making ACR adjustments in Adobe Camera RAW.
+We started the morning by culling images and making ACR adjustments in Adobe Camera RAW.
 Then we went through and began our beauty edits and practiced with some traditional hand editing techniques, like adding texture.

 I demonstrated some of the methods I use to edit children's photography since it requires a much more natural look than when you work with adult subjects.
 We also practiced editing using the Ultimate Compositing Workflow Action so the group could get practice editing both by hand and with an action sequence.

-After a quick lunch it was time for our last workshop photoshoot: the mermaid session.
+After a quick lunch, it was time for our last workshop photoshoot: the mermaid session.
 A special thank you goes out to my mom for hand making the mermaid crown for me!
 Also, to my daughter Kloee for being such a trooper and modeling for us two days in a row.

-After the shoot we were ready to do our full composite based on the mermaid shoot we had just finished.
+After the shoot, we were ready to do our full composite based on the mermaid shoot we had just finished.
 We began by combining different stock elements to construct our scene.
 Then we extracted our mermaid and added her to the scene.
 Finally, we added details and did some precision editing to get our final product.

 I'm so happy to report that the workshop was a huge hit and a big success!
-But don't take it from me, check out what some of the attendees thought of the workshop here.
+But don't take it from me; check out what some of the attendees thought of the workshop here.

-The last Workshop of 2017 is set to take place November 11th and 12th.
-If you're ready to revamp your portfolio, improve your business knowledge so you can make more money, learn how to create a composite from start to finish and pick up expert editing and photography tips from yours truly, then sign up now!
+The last Workshop of 2017 is set to take place on November 11th and 12th.
+If you're ready to revamp your portfolio, improve your business knowledge so you can make more money, learn how to create a composite from start to finish, and pick up expert editing and photography tips from yours truly, then sign up now!

 It doesn't matter if you've never made a composite or if you're new to Photoshop.
 Alternatively, if you're a seasoned photographer and regular Photoshop user, you can still pick up new tips and tricks for editing, compositing, and even lighting and posing.
-We had both extremes of photographers, from beginners to advanced, attend this last workshop, and happily everyone walked away with new skills they could immediately put to use.
+We had both extremes of photographers, from beginners to advanced, attend this last workshop, and happily, everyone walked away with new skills they could immediately use.